-The Hon'ble Mr. I.P.
+referred to in the The Hon'ble Mr. I.P.
 Gupta, Member (A)

-1. Whether Reporters of local papers may be allowed to see the judgment?
+referred to earlier and 1.
+Whether Reporters of local papers may be allowed to see the judgment?

-✓ 2.
-To be referred to the Reporter or not?
+Judgment will be referred to the Reporter or not?
 Yes,